Optimal Health is Different for Everyone

 What weight is comfortable for you?

-I’m not talking about weight according to a doctor or some fitness chart, but a weight that you would be happy with and believe that you can maintain.
+I’m not talking about weight according to a doctor or some fitness chart, but a weight you would be happy with and believe you can maintain.

 Think about your diet.

-What healthy foods can you eat and consistently make a part of your daily routine?
+What healthy foods can you eat that are consistently made a part of your daily routine?

 You know yourself.